k3DW/blog/_posts/2024-09-14-misc-00-sfinae-apply.md

 Repeating all this as many times as we actually need to, it's a mouthful.
 But it works!
 Now we can query whether or not `apply()` can be called with given parameters.
 This is extremely useful.

 That was a short section, and it satisfies the requirements.
-But ket's see if we can write this without the helper function `__apply_impl()`.
-I want to avoid introducing another identifier into the namespace.
+But let's see if we can write this without the helper function `__apply_impl()`.
+I want to avoid introducing another identifier into the namespace. _*Note that everything in the rest of this article is for exploration and amusement.
+I'm not recommending this for your code.
+I'm merely having fun seeing how far I can take the language.*_

 <br>